Scott Eizember executed for 2003 murders of elderly couple in Creek County

 The trial venue was moved out of Creek County because of the extensive publicity and community participation in the manhunt.

-Evidence and testimony was presented at trial that showed Eizember’s crime spree began as a plot to seek revenge against his ex-girlfriend Kathy Biggs, now Smith.
+Evidence and testimony presented at his trial showed that Eizember’s crime spree began as a plot to seek revenge against his ex-girlfriend Kathy Biggs, now Smith.

-She had accused him of holding her hostage and raping her in her Tulsa apartment before obtaining a protective order against him and fleeing to her parents’ home in Depew.
+She had accused him of holding her hostage and raping her in her Tulsa apartment before she obtained a protective order against him and fled to her parents’ home in Depew.

-While lying in wait for Kathy on Oct.
-18, 2003, Eizember reportedly broke into the home of the Cantrells, who were two elderly and ailing neighbors of Kathy’s mother, before crossing the street to Kathy’s mother’s home and shooting Kathy’s 16-year-old son and badly beating the boy's grandmother with a shotgun.
+While lying in wait for her on Oct.
+18, 2003, Eizember broke into the home of the Cantrells, two elderly and ailing neighbors of Biggs’ mother, before crossing the street to Biggs' mother’s home and shooting Biggs' 16-year-old son and badly beating the boy's grandmother with a shotgun.

 He also reportedly stole cars from and shot at or beat numerous other people over the next hours, days and weeks, over a 500-mile trail until his capture in Texas.

+Newly sworn-in Oklahoma Attorney General Gentner Drummond witnessed Eizember's execution, calling it his "solumn duty."

+"After nearly 20 years, justice is served.
+I understand that nothing can ever lessen the pain of a loved one’s death, but I pray that today brings closure and some measure of peace to the Cantrell family," he said in a statement.

-In December, the state Pardon and Parole Board voted 3-2 to deny clemency for Eizember.
-Debra Wyatt, the Cantrells’ oldest daughter, said at the hearing she has forgiven Eizember but believed justice still needed to be done.
+Eizember's last-ditch attempt at avoiding the death penalty failed in December, when the state Pardon and Parole Board voted 3-2 to deny him clemency.
+Debra Wyatt, the Cantrells’ oldest daughter, said at the hearing that she has forgiven Eizember but believed justice still needed to be done.

 “This is torture,” she said.
 “It is torture, and I will never get over it.
 My life will never be the same.”